Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When multiple Scrum Teams work together on the same product, each team should maintain a separate Product Backlog.
+### True or False: When multiple Scrum Teams work together on the same product, each team should maintain a separate Product Backlog.

 - [ ] True.
 - [x] False.